 “Over the rooftops of Beirut, Nadia’s will is dancing for beauty, peace and emancipation.
 Lurking in the shadow, a darker will tries to take control”

 Ahawa was produced in 2006, on a small laptop, during the Israeli raid on Lebanon.
-Sheltered in the mountain, I felt like twisting reality with a pinch of hope while creating this video clip.
+Sheltered in the mountain, I felt like twisting reality with a pinch of romanticism.

 Part of Retrieving Beirut exhibition in K Timber (24 – 29 May 2016)

 Retrieving Beirut presented a collectio9n of local artists demonstrating work that pushes conceptualization of Beirut beyond notions of pre-war nostalgia and post-war amnesia.

 Presenting a vision of Beirut that accepts overwhelming negative attributes as an indicative part of its past but not as inevitable part of its future.

 When the dust settles in, and brings to a stillness our ability to see all the questions that need to be asked.
 The dust settles in a thick veil, on a city that we love.
 A city that was meant to bring people together, but instead, it is closing more and more on itself, its people growing indifferent to one another.
 The city becomes a space where change is either frightening or unwanted, hence forbidden.